mansi12bendale/Culture-AI/doc/week 4.md

 # Week 4: Google Maps Integration & Geolocation

-## 🎯 Objective
+## Objective
-Display monument locations on Google Maps using geographical data.
+Integrate Google Maps into the application to display monument locations using geographical data.

-## 📘 Summary
+## Summary
-In Week 4, we integrated Google Maps to plot monuments based on their latitude and longitude.
-After obtaining the necessary API keys, we used the coordinates from the dataset to add markers on the map.
-Each marker is linked to the monument’s detail page, offering users a seamless navigation experience.
+During Week 4, Google Maps functionality was integrated into the **CultureAI** application using a Web-to-Android approach.
+After configuring the required Google Maps API key, monument location data containing latitude and longitude values was parsed from the dataset.
+Interactive map markers were plotted for each monument, allowing users to explore cultural sites visually.
+Each marker was linked to its corresponding monument detail page, enabling smooth and intuitive navigation.

-## 📌 Key Activities
+## Key Activities
-- Integrated Google Maps API and obtained API key.
+- Integrated Google Maps API and configured API key
-- Parsed latitude and longitude from the dataset for geolocation.
+- Extracted latitude and longitude values from the dataset
-- Plotted monument markers on the map.
+- Plotted interactive monument markers on Google Maps
-- Linked map markers to detailed monument pages.
+- Linked map markers to respective monument detail pages

-## ✅ Outcomes
+## Outcomes
-- Google Maps functionality is implemented.
+- Google Maps successfully integrated into the application
-- Monuments are displayed as interactive markers on the map.
+- Monument locations displayed as interactive map markers
+- Enhanced user navigation and spatial exploration experience